Krook9d/Chrome-password-exfiltrator/README.md

 ### Patchlog

+To do :

 - Flipper zero / Rubber Ducky (bad usb configuration)
 - Design of mail template for exfiltration
 - Design of file template for exfiltration
+- Splunk rule for Email Version